SEED 3050 Adapted Physical Education

 This course will outline the philosophy and objectives addressed in providing individualized physical education instruction for all students.
 Topics include screening and assessment of (P-12) students, developmentally appropriate planning and instruction in sports, games and activities.
 Discussion of the historical and philosophical bases for adapted physical education and the impact of federal and state legislation will be discussed.
 An overview of disabilities/disorders/conditions/syndromes that are frequently seen in the public schools will be presented.
 This course includes an assortment of practical applications of modifications for physical activity, games and sport.
 (Not open to students who have completed KINS 3050.).
 A minimum grade of C is required.

-Prerequisite: Declared PE major, 2.5 cumulative GPA.
+Prerequisites: Declared Physical Education major, minimum 2.5 cumulative GPA

 The City University reserves the right, because of changing conditions,

 to make modifications of any nature in academic programs and requirements

 of the university and its constituent colleges without advanced notice.

 Students are advised to consult regularly with college and department counselors

 concerning their programs of study.

 Access the college's current and recent course bulletins.